refinedev/refine/documentation/docs/advanced-tutorials/multi-tenancy/strapi.md

 ## Introduction​

 In this guide, we will create an application with you in the logic of Multi Tenant(Multitenancy).
-We can say multi tenant application is to separate and manage multiple contents independently from each other in a single application.
+We can say multi tenant application is separate and manage multiple contents independently from each other in a single application.

 We will make a Cake House application using **refine** and [Strapi-v4](https://docs.strapi.io/developer-docs/latest/getting-started/introduction.html).
 Our Cake House will consist of two separate stores and there will be special products for these stores.
-We will explain step by step how to manage these stores, products and orders separately.
+We will explain step by step how to manage these stores, products, and orders separately.

 :::caution
-This guide has been prepared assuming you know the basics of **refine**.
+This guide has been prepared to assume you know the basics of **refine**.
 If you haven't learned these basics yet, we recommend reading the [Tutorial](https://refine.dev/docs/).
 :::

 ## Setup